Below are a few samples of exhibitions Neal Ludevig and Moon31 has curated in the past:

 "#realmusicrebels - The Exhibition" celebrated Jazz Appreciation month with conversations with the next wave of music icons, whose artistic expression and high powered community is paving a new path for musical freedom, marginalized voices and social revolt.
-Produced in via Neal's work at Harlem Arts Festival, this exhibition interrogated how cultural capital, identity politics, appropriation and privilege play into how music is positioned, understood and experienced.
+Produced in collaboration with Neal's work at Harlem Arts Festival, this exhibition interrogated how cultural capital, identity politics, appropriation and privilege play into how music is positioned, understood and experienced.
 This was an exploration of the multiplicity of (black) identity by musicians at the intersection of protest and privilege, whilst carrying the torch of musical integrity and activism in the new chapter of the civil rights struggle.

 #realmusicrebels was founded by Freda Knowles and Steph Thom aka CROWN, cross disciplinary creatives with a commitment to the power of art as activism and a passion for activating the potential of the radical imagination.
 Ambassadors include Grammy Award winning artists Lalah Hathaway and Robert Glasper, and CHRISTIAN SCOTT QUINTET.